delventhalz/advent-of-code-2023/README.md

 - `2.js`
 - `input.txt`

-By default, the directory will be named "stub" and be gitignored.
+By default, the directory will be named "wip" and be gitignored.
 The default can be overridden with a command line arg.

 ```bash